coleyrockin/Weather-Dashboard/README.md

-# Weather-Dashboard
-GIVEN a weather dashboard with form inputs
+A weather dashboard with form inputs

-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history
+Search for a city for current and future conditions for that city and that city is added to the search history.

-WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+Presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.

-WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+The UV index with a color that indicates whether the conditions are favorable, moderate, or severe.

-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city
+Click on a city in the search history and presented with current and future conditions for that city.

 https://github.com/coleyrockin/Weather-Dashboard